Building a WebsiteWe usually buy a VPS, but using a VPS alone is wasteful, so we can create several virtual hosts for others to share.

 service vesta stop

-2. Remove Vesta packages and repositories RHEL/CentOS:
+2. Delete Vesta packages and libraries

-rm -f /etc/yum.repos.d/vesta.repo
+yum remove vesta* rm -f /etc/yum.repos.d/vesta.repo

 Debian/Ubuntu:

-apt-get remove vesta*
+apt-get remove vesta* rm -f /etc/apt/sources.list.d/vesta.list

 3. Delete data directory